 Library Information Office

-The Library Information Office (LIO), is located in Room 201 Butler Library, just to the left of the main entrance.
-LIO staff provide a wide variety of services to faculty, staff, students, and visiting readers, including initial requests for visitor access to the Columbia University Libraries.
+Library Information Office staff provide a wide variety of services to faculty, staff, students, and visiting readers, including initial requests for visitor access to the Columbia University Libraries.
 The office also answers general questions about any of the Libraries' services and resources, administers user privileges, clears library blocks due to overdue fines/fees, and distributes publications of a general nature about the Libraries.
 LIO is separate from Butler’s reference desk; for reference information, please click here.

-Columbia library users are encouraged to check with the Library Information Office about documentation they may need to consult materials in other metropolitan-area research libraries (METRO) and before visting other SHARES member libraries.
+Using Other Libraries: Columbia library users are encouraged to check with the Library Information Office about documentation they may need to consult materials in other metropolitan-area research libraries (METRO) and before visiting other SHARES member libraries.